stringlytyped/dotfiles/README.md

 ### What is purpose of comments starting with "shellcheck"?

 I use a tool called [shellcheck](https://github.com/koalaman/shellcheck) to enforce good practices in my shell scripts.
-However, every once in a while it will generate a warning that needs to be overwritten.
+However, every once in a while it will generate a warning that needs to be overridden.
 The `shellcheck` comments accomplish this.